jeffreykegler/hoonlint/misc/whitespace.md

 is called the **head** of the running hoon.

 There are current two kinds of regular runnings.
+A 1-running has a head.
 A 0-running has no head.
-A 1-running has one head.

 * The current 0-running rules are
 BUCCEN (`$%`),